-Institutional Aspects of Fresh Fruit and Vegetable Marketing Systems: Impacts on Producers, Buyers, Consumers and Markets - The Case of the United States
+Institutional Aspects of Fresh Fruit and Vegetable Marketing Systems

 by Dr. Roberta Cook, Marketing Economist

 Department of Agricultural Economics, University of California Davis

 The U.S. system for marketing fresh fruits and vegetables (fresh produce) is a complex, fragmented and dynamic system that is evolving towards more concentrated structures at the grower, shipper, wholesaler and retailer levels.
 A myriad of institutions, both private and public, have played vital roles in the development of the system since World War II (WW II).
 As we move toward the twenty first century many of these institutions are being re-evaluated and modified in light of current economic and competitive realities.

 While the U.S. fresh produce system is founded on the principles of free enterprise, over the years numerous laws and standard operating procedures (SOPs) have evolved to establish common operational ground rules that facilitate commerce and trade and reduce losses in the distribution system.
 In general, the appropriate role of the government has been interpreted to be that of facilitating rather than intervening in the production and marketing of fresh fruit and vegetables.

 Unlike the basic grain and oilseeds sectors, the U.S. fruit and vegetable sector can be described as void of direct subsidies.
 For example, direct intervention in the form of producer price supports or acreage allotments for fresh fruits and vegetables does not occur.